How to write a financial aid appeal letter (with example)

 Once you have exhausted the appeals process and have determined that your financial aid forms accurately represented your family’s financial situation your next best move is to apply for more scholarships and consider more affordable options on your list.

 There are still many scholarships available for current high school seniors.
-Additionally, you should continue to apply for scholarships once you are in college.
+Additionally, you should continue to apply for scholarships once you are in college (there are a number of scholarships available for college freshmen).

-Finally, student loans can be a last resort for paying for college.
+Finally, student loans or Income Share Agreements can be a last resort for paying for college.
 Students should consider all of their federal student loan options before considering any private student loans.

 If a college accepts you, it means that they want you to attend their institution.
 This means that they may be open to considering you for other merit scholarship opportunities.
 For some students, taking an hour to negotiate merit scholarship aid can result in thousands of additional dollars in scholarship per year!